mattoverby/mclscene/README.md

 By Matt Overby
 [http://www.mattoverby.net](http://www.mattoverby.net)

-mclscene is a generic scene loader for some of my test projects.
-It parses an XML file and stores metadata, which can then be extracted by another application for whatever purpose.
+mclscene is a generic scene loader for prototyping my projects.
+It parses an XML scene file and creates typical 3D related stuff (e.g. meshes, lights, materials, etc...)
 Included are distributions of: trimesh2 (Szymon Rusinkiewicz, gfx.cs.princeton.edu/proj/trimesh2), tetgen (Hang Si, wias-berlin.de/software/tetgen), and pugixml (Arseny Kapoulkine, pugixml.org).
 Currently it only handles triangle/tetrahedral meshes.

 There is a viewer sample which can render the scene, but requires OpenGL and SFML 2.
+I'm currently working on a better renderer with glfw.

 <img src="https://github.com/over0219/mclscene/raw/master/doc/dillo.png" width="512">